-There are many options for where to stay in Bari but I am only going to list the two places I stayed at while there.
-They are both apartment rooms and for a mid-range budget.
+There are many options for where to stay in Bari, but I am only going to list two of the top places I stayed while there.
+They are both apartment rooms and are on a mid-range budget.

 De Rossi Holiday loc. tur.

-If you’re looking for essential things to do in Bari, this guide should help point you in the right direction.
-This guide of what to do in Bari was based on what I did and some of the popular sights, so if you have suggestions of places to see in Bari, please drop them in the comments!
+This guide to things to do in Bari was based on what I did and some of the popular sights, so if you have suggestions of places to see in Bari, please drop them in the comments!

 - Things to do in Ostuni

 - Things to do in Polignano a Mare